-- 2.2.3 The construction symbol [+] is to be given to ships constructed under the supervision of and in accordance with the rules of another recognized classification society and later assigned class with TL.
-For such ships the class notations which TL considers to have the equivalent intent is to be assigned. - 2.2.4 The ships which have been constructed under no classification will have non of the notations mentioned above.
+- 2.2.3 The construction symbol [+] is to be given to hull, machinery installation or special equipment have been constructed under the supervision of and in accordance with the rules of another recognized Classification Society and have later on been classed with TL.
+For such ships the class notations which TL considers to have the equivalent intent is to be assigned.
+Deviations from the TL Rules may be accepted. - 2.2.4 +, (+) or [+] notations are not present in front of main class notations in case hull, machinery and/or special equipments are not constructed under supervision of TL or another recognised classification society but later assigned class by TL